cscheffauer/starwars/README.md

 Want to contribute?
 Great!

 Fork it and add your own twists to it.
-Can't wait to see your ideas 🤓.
+Can't wait to see your ideas 🤓

 ## Todos

-Check out the open issues at the github project.
+Check out the open issues at the [projects tab](https://github.com/cscheffauer/starwars/projects) 📝

 License